The Writing Minor

 113-G Satterfield Hall

-No coursework in this program may be taken pass/fail.
-The writing minor is intended to provide academic recognition to students who have demonstrated their ability in writing.
-The minor will help students establish eligibility for graduate programs in writing.
+The Writing minor provides academic recognition to students who have demonstrated their ability in writing.
+The minor helps students establish eligibility for graduate programs in writing.
 It is also evidence of training that may be offered to prospective employers.

 |WRITING MINOR REQUIREMENTS (23-25 credits)|